cosmos/cosmos-sdk/docs/architecture/adr-029-fee-grant-module.md

   google.protobuf.Timestamp expiration = 2;
 }

-// PeriodicAllowance extends FeeAllowanceI to allow for both a maximum cap,
+// PeriodicAllowance extends IFeeAllowance to allow for both a maximum cap,
 // as well as a limit per time period. message PeriodicAllowance {
   BasicAllowance basic = 1;